IDAES/idaes-pse/docs/technical_specs/core/util/scaling.rst

 variable to a more reasonable magnitude, the scale factor for the variable could be defined to be :math:`1 \times 10^{-5}`.

-While many scaling factors are given good default values in the property packages, some (e.g. flow rates or material holdups) must be given scale factors by the user for a specific process model.
+While many scaling factors should be give good default values in the property packages, some (e.g. flow rates or material holdups) must be given scale factors by the user for a specific process model.
 Still other scale factors can be calculated from supplied scale factors, for example, mass balance scale factors could be determined from flow rate scale factors.
 To calculate scale factors, models may have a standard ``calculate_scaling_factors()`` method.
 For more specific scaling information, see the model documentation.

 For much of the core IDAES framework, model constraints are automatically scaled via a simple transformation where both sides of the constraint are multiplied by